JnyJny/KSPManager/README.md

 - XCode project files can be found at https://github.com/JnyJny/KSPManager.git

-- Version 1.4 available now in the Downloads page!
+- Version 1.8 available now in the Downloads page!

 - Kerbal.net integration!
 Install stuff directly from Kerbal.net!
   Actually works!

+- Set Unity Graphics Quality without using a plist editor!

+- Lots of code, some of it works!